The Nare's long-term staff is the essential ingredient that makes guests feel so well looked after

 Apart from making the best of the subtropical garden at The Nare, he also manages The Nare Walled Flower Garden at St Ewe, which provides flowers for all the rooms at the hotel.
 He is also tasked with ensuring the gardens provide daffodils for the tables on Christmas morning, through to October.

-Another member of staff who has returned and leads the Sales and Reservations team.
-A rising star - it is good to have a wise head on young shoulders - who is capable of balancing a busy office.
+She is a rising star - it is good to have a wise head on young shoulders - who does a splendid job of leading others and keeping a busy office working effectively.